 WikiWalks has chosen to implement a way for users to remove or request removal of a path.
 This was done so that paths that go over private property or are dangerous can be removed.

-WikiWalks will implement a feature to allow users to add points of interest to paths they have been on so that other users are able to navigate more easily, and set a destination to a POI they want to get to on their walk.
+WikiWalks will implement a feature to allow users to add points of interest to paths they have been on so that other users are able to navigate more easily.

-The WikiWalks back-end will be developed using Python and the database where path data is stored will use SQL.
+The WikiWalks back-end will be developed using Python and the database where path data is stored will use SQLite.
 Python and SQL were chosen due to the WikiWalks team having had experience in both languages.

 The WikiWalks front-end will be developed using Java in Android Development Studio.
 This was selected due to WikiWalks having experience in developing programs in Java, as well as having experience using Android Development Studio.

 WikiWalks version control will use GitHub.
-GitHub was selected as all team members of the WikiWalks app have had experience using GitHub.
+GitHub was selected as it is widely used and reliable, and all team members of the WikiWalks app have had experience using GitHub.

-WikiWalks will be able to run in the background and use low power so as to not drain the user’s battery.
-This was decided as, if the application drains user’s power quickly, users would be less inclined to use it.
+WikiWalks will be able to run in the background and should use as little power as possible to prevent draining the user’s battery.
+This was decided as, if the application drains power quickly, users will be less inclined to use it.

-Each track will be a different colour depending on how often it walked by users.
-This decision was made as users may want to see path popularity, and take paths that are travelled more often.
+Each track will be a different colour depending on how often it’s walked by users.
+This decision was made as users may want to quickly see path popularity, and take paths that are travelled more often.

-WikiWalks will implement a “navigate to” feature that will allow users to navigate to a location using data it has already stored in the back-end database.
+WikiWalks will implement a feature that will allow users to choose a specific route in a cluster of related paths.

 WikiWalks will implement a group walk feature so that multiple users can meet up and walk a track together.